-Only the external Non-Executive Director (not employed within the Maiden group) is remunerated by the Company and receives a fixed salary, determined annually by the Chairman of the Company.
-There is no variable compensation.
+Only external Non-Executive Directors (not employed within the Maiden group) are remunerated by the Company and each receives a fixed salary, determined annually by the Chairman of the Company.
+There is no variable compensation for the roles of Non Executive Directors.
+One Non-Executive Director receives additional compensation for consultancy work on business development.

-Other positions within the Company considered to have a degree of influence of the Company's risk level are the Chairman and Directors.
+Other positions within the Company considered to have a degree of influence of the Company's risk level are the Chairman, Managing Director and Directors.
 These individuals do not receive any remuneration from the Company and are remunerated by a group company.

-B.1.4.
-Performance criteria for entitlement to share options, shares or variable components of remuneration
+B.1.4 Performance criteria for entitlement to share options, shares, or variable components of remuneration

-No share options, shares or variable remuneration were provided by the Company during the reporting period.
+No share options, shares or variable remuneration were provided by the Company.

-B.1.5.
-Main characteristics of pension schemes for management and central functions The Company does not have any pension schemes.
+B.1.5 Main characteristics of pension schemes for management and central functions

+The Company does not have any pension schemes.

-B.1.6.
-Material transactions with shareholders, persons who exercise significant control and management
+B.1.6 Material transactions with shareholders, persons who exercise significant control and management

-During the period ended December 31, 2021, no dividends were paid from the Company to the Shareholder and there were no material transactions with persons who exercise significant control.
+During the year ended December 31, 2021, no dividends were paid from the Company to the Shareholder and there were no material transactions with persons who exercise significant control.

-B.2 Fit and proper requirements
+B.2.
+Fit and proper requirements

-B.2.1.
-Description of the fit and proper requirements of management and central functions
+B.2.1 Description of the fit and proper requirements of management and key functions